manujoz/mjo-litui/docs/mjo-textarea.md

                     maxlength="200"
                     .value=${this.feedback}
                     @input=${this.#handleInput}
-                    helper-text="Share your experience with this product"
+                    helperText="Share your experience with this product"
                 ></mjo-textarea>

                 <mjo-textarea